 The Bosnian school has more than 200 students, from first to ninth grade.

 Amburn and Haridas Chandran, a STEM teacher at Belfry High School, used Skype to contact Edim Hajdarbegovic, a professor of mathematics and information science of the Kiseljak school in Bosnia.

 “It is amazing that kids from worlds apart can interact,” he said.
 “We are excited about this project.
 Dr. Haridas does a great job with our students at Belfry.”

 Amburn was an interpreter for the U.S. Army in 2000-01 and served with Hajdarbegovic as part of the U.S. effort in establishing peace and conducting reconstruction in Bosnia.
 Hajdarbegovic was recently recognized as one of the top 10 innovative teachers in Bosnia and is the only trained teacher in that country to teach STEM.

 When Amburn discovered that Hajdarbegovic was a teacher, the global distance learning idea was born.

 “Two schools — which are located in rural areas within two different corners of the world — will, through the use of technology, work together to increase their technical knowledge in both mathematics and science, while also personally reaching out to each other’s respective cultures in an effort to better understand the world around them,” Amburn said.

-Since the Kiseljak school is on winter break until the end of January, there will be no interaction between the students until February.
+Since the Kiseljak school was on winter break until the end of January, there’s been no interaction between the students until February.
 Subsequent coordination meetings will include the head administrator at Kiseljak, Edina Demirovic, and Belfry High School Principal Mark Gannon and Acting Principal Rod Varney.